 Somerville ESOL Project

-Bunker Hill Community College and The Welcome Project are offering no-cost English as a Second Language Classes in fall 2020 and spring 2021 through generous support from the City of Somerville.
+Bunker Hill Community College and The Welcome Project are offering no-cost English as a Second Language Classes through generous support from the City of Somerville.

 To qualify for these classes, you must:

 - Document that you are from a low-income household

 All levels of English learners are welcome!

 The program will include customer service-focused training and job-seeking skills.

 Day and evening classes will be held online at The Welcome Project in Somerville and at Bunker Hill Community College in Charlestown.

 If you are a Somerville resident and you need additional support services, Please complete the SELL Referral Form and take a photo of it or scan it and send to email@example.com.
 CAAS staff will contact you for further assistance.

 - Mornings Level 1, 2, 3: Mondays and Wednesdays 9:30am-12pm at 530 Mystic Avenue, Somerville, MA 02145